zcorpan/html-parser-book/manuscript/conformance-checkers.md

 The table is truncated at 0.1%.

-About 73% of the errors are about mismatched tags (e.g., the first 4 errors, "Bad start tag in "X" in "head".", "Stray start tag "X".", and so on).
+About 73% of the errors are about mismatched tags (e.g., the first 4 errors, 'Bad start tag in "X" in "head".', 'Stray start tag "X".', and so on).

 The error "No space between attributes." is pretty harmless.
 In fact it was conforming in HTML4 to omit space between attributes (when they use single or double quotes).